fingerprintjs/fingerprint-pro-server-api-openapi/CONTRIBUTING.md

 **visitors**: Add the confidence field to the VPN Detection Smart Signal
 ```

+#### Legend
+- `visitors` - scope of the changes.
+Scopes are defined [here](https://github.com/fingerprintjs/fingerprint-pro-server-api-openapi/blob/f54f5a2ae3fcc329ce236968165202b55a99e6e4/scripts/changeset.js#L6).
+Certain scopes are ignored in certain SDKs if they are not supported, meaning that they will be ignored for them.
+You will be prompted to select scope in the CLI.
+- `Add the confidence field to the VPN Detection Smart Signal` - meaningful description of the change.
+- `fingerprint-pro-server-api-openapi` - name of the package
+- `minor` - version of the change, can be: `patch`, `minor`, `major`

 ### Publishing changes

 - On merge into `main`, if there are relevant changes, the [Release](https://github.com/fingerprintjs/fingerprint-pro-server-api-openapi/actions/workflows/release.yml) workflow can be triggered, which will consume created changeset files and create PR with bumped version and updated changelog.